yltsrc/targetprocess-ruby/README.md

       config.password = "SECRET"
     end

-Do not confuse: ACCOUNT - targetprocess.com login;
+Do not confuse:
+ACCOUNT - targetprocess.com login;
-PASSWORD and USERNAME - your entire ACCOUNT.tpondemand.com credential.
+PASSWORD and USERNAME - your bugtracker's inner ACCOUNT.tpondemand.com credentials.

 To check configuration: